maceto/file_generator/README.md

 ## Usage

+For example if you have a Ruby on Rails application and you need export diferents models like City, Region, Localities, Contacts, etc... you could define a controller Exports and for each model a method to export.
+Like the next example:

 Add file_generator to your Gemfile.

 <pre>
   gem 'file_generation'
 </pre>

-Create the method in the controller for expor the file
+Create the method in the Exports controller for generate the file

 <pre>
-  def cities
+class ExportsController < ApplicationController def cities
     headerformat = "treg:2:CC::I,csuc:3:193::I,time:8:0::I"
     bodyformat = "id:3:0:0:D,name:30:: :I,region_id:3:0:0:D"